-Stimuli and procedure.
-Experiment 3 was approved by the Rutgers University IRB under protocol 2020000399, "Learning, perception, and belief revision".
+Experiment 3 was approved by the Rutgers University IRB under Protocol 2020000399, "Learning, Perception, and Belief Revision."
 This study was conducted on a tablet using the Qualtrics offline app (which did not exist when we ran Experiment 1).
-Each child participated in this experiment immediately following their participation in an unrelated study which involved neither collisions nor physics nor counterfactual questions.
-Participants first saw a training item in which they were told a story about a girl who dropped an ice-cream cone.
-They were asked whether the girl would be happy or sad if she had not dropped the ice-cream cone.
+Each child participated in this experiment immediately following their participation in an unrelated study that involved neither collisions nor physics nor counterfactual questions.
+Participants first saw a training item in which they were told a story about a girl who dropped an ice cream cone.
+They were asked whether the girl would be happy or sad if she had not dropped the ice cream cone.
 This was to familiarize children with the response method and counterfactual wording.
-Participants were not corrected if they answered "sad".
+Participants were not corrected if they answered "sad."

 Participants then received the same initial instructions as in Experiment 2, without the two training items.
-After instructions, they saw one of the animations from Experiment 2 (the one shown at the center of Fig. 2b), and were presented with a screen that showed the event as it actually occurred with two options (presented in Fig. 4): The 'correct' answer (same as the 'correct' answer in Experiment 2), and a 'visual match' option, which showed the ball following the exact same trajectory as it had in the actual event, but without the block on the field (so the ball appeared to spontaneously changes direction).
+After instructions, they saw one of the animations from Experiment 2 (the one shown at the center of Figure 2b) and were presented with a screen that showed the event as it actually occurred with two options (presented in Figure 4): the "correct" answer (same as the "correct" answer in Experiment 2) and a "visual match" option, which showed the ball following the exact same trajectory as it had in the actual event but without the block on the field (so the ball appeared to spontaneously changes direction).
 Children were asked the same question as in Experiment 2 ("If there were no block on the field, how would the ball have moved?").